BREAKING

 as your natural impulse is to point out these behaviors in them,

-make you crazier, with each contact!
+you feel crazier, with each contact!

 Are